Bagdad Cafe: Plot

 German tourists Jasmin Münchgstettner from Rosenheim and her husband fight while driving through the Mojave Desert.
 She storms out of the car, taking a suitcase, and walks down the road, while he drives off in the opposite direction.
 When he comes back through, Jasmin quickly hides so he cannot find her.

 He barrels into the Bagdad Cafe, an isolated truck stop cafe, to look for Jasmin.
 Discovering they cannot sell beer, he asks for a coffee and finds out their coffee machine is on the fritz.
 The co-owner Sal offers coffee from a large yellow thermos he had just found on the roadside, which actually belongs to the Münchgstettners.

-After he leaves, the tough-as-nails and short-tempered Brenda, finding out her husband Sal forgot both to bring the new coffee machine and something else the local Rudi Cox needed, chews him out.
+After he leaves, the tough-as-nails and short-tempered Brenda, finding out her husband Sal forgot both to bring the new coffee machine and a rifle the local Rudi Cox needed, chews him out.
 Arguing outside the café, she lists the many ways in which he does not do his part.
 Sal threatens to leave if she does not let up, so Brenda sends him packing.

 Brenda, saddened by the argument, is sitting slumped in front of the café with a tear-stained face when Jasmin comes up, seeking a motel room.
 She also runs the adjacent motel, so checks her in.
 Initially suspicious of the foreigner, Brenda looks through her things and finds only mens clothes--most likely the German couple had inadvertently switched suitcases.
 Deciding Jasmin is a threat, she gets the sheriff to check her out.
 However, he finds no need for concern.